The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Abstract

 \section{Abstract}

-We study the parameterized complexity of domination-type problems. $(\sigma,\rho)$-domination is a general and unifying framework introduced by Telle: a set $D$ of vertices of a graph $G$ is $(\sigma,\rho)$-dominating if for any $v\in D$, $|N(v)\cap D|\in \sigma$ and for any $v\notin D, |N(v)\cap D|\in \rho$.
-We mainly show that for any $\sigma$ and $\rho$ the problem of $(\sigma,\rho)$-domination is W$[2]$ when parameterized by the size of the {dominating} set.
+We study the parameterized complexity of domination-type problems. $(\sigma,\rho)$-domination is a general and unifying framework introduced by Telle: given $\sigma, \rho \subseteq \mathbb N$, a set $D$ of vertices of a graph $G$ is $(\sigma,\rho)$-dominating if for any $v\in D$, $|N(v)\cap D|\in \sigma$ and for any $v\notin D, |N(v)\cap D|\in \rho$.
+Our main result is that for any $\sigma$ and $\rho$ recursive sets, deciding whether there exists a $(\sigma,\rho)$-dominating set of size $k$, or of size at most $k$, are both in W$[2]$.
 This general statement is optimal in the sense that several particular instances of $(\sigma,\rho)$-domination are W$[2]$-complete (e.g. \textsc{Dominating Set}).
-We also prove that $(\sigma,\rho)$-domination is W$[2]$ for the \emph{dual} parameterization, i.e. when parameterized by the size of the {dominated} set.
+We prove the W$[2]$-membership for the \emph{dual} parameterization too, i.e. deciding whether there exists a $(\sigma,\rho)$-{dominating} set of size $n-k$ (or at least $n-k$) is in W$[2]$, where $n$ is the order of the input graph.
 We extend this result to a class of domination-type problems which do not fall into the $(\sigma,\rho)$-domination framework, including \textsc{Connected Dominating Set}.
 We also consider problems of coding theory which are related to domination-type problems with parity constraints.
-In particular, we prove that the problem of the minimal distance of a linear code over $\mathbb F_q$ is W$[2]$ for both standard and dual parameterizations, and W$[1]$-hard for the dual parameterization.
+In particular, we prove that the problem of the minimal distance of a linear code over $\mathbb F_q$ is in W$[2]$ when $q$ is a power of prime, for both standard and dual parameterizations, and W$[1]$-hard for the dual parameterization.

-To prove W$[2]$-membership of the domination-type problems we extend the Turing-way to parameterized complexity by introducing a new kind of non deterministic Turing machine with the ability to perform `blind' transitions, i.e. transitions which do not depend on the content of the tapes.
+To prove the W$[2]$-membership of the domination-type problems we extend the Turing-way to parameterized complexity by introducing a new kind of non-deterministic Turing machine with the ability to perform `blind' transitions, i.e. transitions which do not depend on the content of the tapes.
 We prove that the corresponding problem \textsc{Short Blind Multi-Tape Non-Deterministic Turing Machine} is W$[2]$-complete.
 We believe that this new machine can be used to prove W$[2]$-membership of other problems, not necessarily related to domination.